kr-anurag/Portfolio-Anurag/README.md

 # Portfolio-Anurag
 ## Hello Viewer
-## This repo is deidcated to my portdolio
+## This repo is dedicated to my portdolio
 ## You can find it [here](https://kr-anurag.netlify.app/)